cheater/articles/first-haskell-script.md

 	    print contents
 	    friends <- return known_friends
 	    loop friends
-Now let's use the contents of the file:
+Now, let's use the contents of the file:
 	start conf = do
 	-- Initializes the program
 	    I.hSeek conf I.AbsoluteSeek 0